extrasmallwinnie/micromeg/README.md

 sounds like!
 It must be unique, and it must match what you’ve called your samples in your sequencing data.

+You may also notice that there’s some missing data (the NAs), which we’ll talk about more later.

-In this made up example, we did 16S sequencing targeting the V4 region (following [the Kozich et al. 2013 protocol](https://journals.asm.org/doi/10.1128/aem.01043-13)) on these nasal swabs, then processed the specimens through [dada2](https://benjjneb.github.io/dada2/).
+In this made up toy example, we did 16S sequencing targeting the V4 region (following [the Kozich et al. 2013 protocol](https://journals.asm.org/doi/10.1128/aem.01043-13)) on these nasal swabs, then processed the sequencing data through [dada2](https://benjjneb.github.io/dada2/).
 The output we get from dada2
 is: